RCVS Advanced Practitioner in Small Animal Dermatology. Referrals in Canine Ear & Skin Disease

 Two types of lasers are generally used in veterinary dermatology.

-1. CO2 laser, 10600nm wavelength– It has an absorption depth of less than 0.1mm and water is the main target molecule so is difficult to use via video otoscope where constant flushing with saline is necessary to keep a clear field of view.
+1. CO2 laser, 10600nm wavelength– It has an absorption depth of less than 0.1mm and water is the main target molecule so it can be difficult to use via video otoscope where constant flushing with saline is necessary to keep a clear field of view.
 However, a recent paper has been published on the use of CO2 laser for treating proliferative otitis confined to the vertical canal only (Aslan et al, 2021).
+In October 2024 I purchased the Aesculight Vetscalpel CO2 laser and have used it successfully for ablating larger lesions in the ear canals such as tumours and larger Feline Cystamatosis lesions.
+The unit pushes air through the laser tip to remove any smoke/steam produced, to maintain a clear field of view.

-CO2 lasers produce much less collateral thermal damage compared to a diode laser, but are impractical for the purposes of removing lesions deep with the ear canal.
+CO2 lasers produce much less collateral thermal damage compared to a diode laser, but can be impractical for removing lesions very deep with the ear canal, where accuracy is essential to prevent inadvertent damage to the tympanum.

 DIODE LASER SURGERY VIA VIDEO OTOSCOPY